 - white or other processed breads

-- foods cooked in vegetable or hydrogenated oils
+- foods cooked in vegetable or partially hydrogenated oils

 While it’s best to avoid certain foods when you don’t have a gallbladder, there are still plenty of things you can and should eat.